steve1281/wpf_hello_world/README.md

 - so SQL like commands map onto linq, and similar methods exist in the lambda notation
 - sounds like M$ prefers Linq; my experience leans more toward lambda
 - more on this later...
+- note that assigning a linq variable ( *result = from s in ...*) doesn't run it.
+It executes when result is used.

 Things you don't need to remember, but might be useful later on: